-Monitoring outside the Laboratory boundaries is conducted in areas (1) where Laboratory operations have occurred in the past (e.g., Guaje and Rendija Canyons) or (2) that historically have not been affected by Laboratory operations.
-To ensure water leaving the Laboratory does not pose an unacceptable risk to human and ecological receptors, this plan also includes monitoring downgradient of and outside Laboratory boundaries (e.g., the Rio Grande and springs in White Rock Canyon).
+Monitoring outside the current Laboratory boundaries is conducted in areas (1) where Laboratory operations have occurred in the past (e.g., Guaje and Rendija Canyons) or (2) that historically have not been affected by Laboratory operations.
+To ensure that water leaving the Laboratory does not pose an unacceptable risk to human and ecological receptors, this plan also includes monitoring downgradient of and outside Laboratory boundaries (e.g., the Rio Grande and springs in White Rock Canyon).

-Although monitoring locations were initially derived from Table XII-5 of the 2005 Consent Order, the current list of monitoring locations presented in this document represents the most recent updates to analytical suites and the required frequency of monitoring and reflects the technical and regulatory status of each area-specific monitoring group.
+The current list of monitoring locations presented in this document represents the most recent updates to analytical suites and the required frequency of monitoring and reflects the technical and regulatory status of each area-specific monitoring group.